qranahan/kwk-level-2-a-frame-lecture-teacher-l2/README.md

 Going forward, we will take a deeper look into A-Frame and explore more interactive uses of the framework!

+**NOTE:** Now is a good time to allow students to clone down the sample code repository and explore it themselves before moving forward.

 [rejected-chrome-boi]: "https://en.wikipedia.org/wiki/Draft:Chrome_Boi"
 [ecs]: "https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system"
 [a-frame-intro]: "https://aframe.io/docs/0.8.0/introduction/"